Develop self-confidence in your teenager: It is estimated that up to half of teenagers will have low confidence levels in early teenage years.

 In such instant appropriate reprimanding should be done but the overall package should be that which is wrapped with love.

-One of the major reasons for depression is the feeling that no body cares.
+One of the major reasons for depression is the feeling that nobody cares.
 Know more on this silent issue that is in the raise these days among our teenagers.
-From our article How-to find out if your teenager is battling depression?
+From our article depression.

 Note to Parents